 If the taxes remain unpaid up to June, the property is at risk of having a tax certificate issued.
+Tax certificates are a first lien against the property.
+After two years have passed since the date of delinquency, a tax certificate holder can apply for a tax deed, which changes ownership of the property to the government where it can be sold at public auction.
 For more information about the tax certificate sale, visit our tax certificate section.

 Tangible personal property taxes become delinquent on April 1 of each year, at which time interest and additional fees are due and added to the bill for collection.

 A reminder notice is mailed to the property owner showing the additional fees.
 For more information about the unpaid tax notice, view our unpaid tax notice explanation.

 Tangible personal property accounts that remain unpaid on May 1 of each year will be referred to our field services vendor, Revenue Recovery Solutions, Inc., for collection.
 Accounts referred for collection will be subject to an additional fee assessed by the vendor.

 A list of delinquent tangible personal property taxpayers is advertised in a local newspaper, the cost of which is added to the tax bill.

 Pursuant to Florida Statute 197.413, tax warrants are issued by the Tax Collector prior to April 30 of the next year on all unpaid tangible personal property taxes.

 The Tax Collector will also apply to the circuit court for an order granting levy and seizure of the property for the amount of the unpaid taxes and costs.

 If the total amount of delinquent taxes cannot be made in one payment and the amount due is at least $40.00, a payment plan will be available.

 A Delinquent Tangible Payment Plan can be printed and returned to the Lee County Tax Collector, Legal Department.
 Refer to the application form for additional instructions.